 ‘Ficedula (Phyllopneuste) fulvescens, nob. - (Ph. tristis?
 Gould).
 Upper parts, from forehead to upper tail coverts and small wing coverts rusty-grey with olive tint, olive-brown in autumn; supercilium and under parts rather pale rufous-yellowish, brighter in autumn; cheeks not pure rusty; wings and tail feathers blackish, with olive fringes which, on coverts, cover blackish middle of feathers; small underwing coverts sulphur yellow; first primary twice as long as its coverts; 3=4=5>6>7>2>8.
 Male and female do not differ from each other; in juvenile birds, differing in general only in looser texture of feathers, sometimes unclear longitudinal stripes of pale sulphur yellow colour are present on the breast; in others, the breast stripes are similar but greyish (var. naevia), and then all the plumage is more greyish than usually.
 Bill and legs black; bill is relatively small even for a Leaf Warbler, and claws are large, especially on the hind and mid toes.’

-[Explanatory note.
-Locations noted by Ticehurst (1938) of individuals with intermediate, 'riphaeus' traits (and deemed to be 'on passage', presumably based upon date obtained) included the south coast of the Caspian and the Elborz Mountains, in Iran.
-Vaurie (1954) included the birds breeding in this region with 'fulvescens', despite their disjunct distribution, and this was repeated by Williamson (1962), though he subsumed 'fulvescens' with tristis.
-(Neither Vaurie nor Williamson addressed the distinction recognised by Ticehurst between the terms 'riphaeus' and 'fulvescens').
-Chiffchaffs breeding in woodlands in NE Iran and Kopet Dagh in Turkmenistan are indeed greyer above, whiter below and deficient in yellow compared with typical abietinus - but are now designated as menzbieri.
+The form 'fulvescens' was described from migrants collected in Turkestan (Severtzov 1873) but the name and breeding range were equated by Sushkin and others with western Siberia.
+Later, Vaurie (1954) included in 'fulvescens' chiffchaffs from much further south, in SW Transcaspia and NE Iran.
+This was repeated by Williamson (1962), though he noted that this was a 'curiously disjunct distribution' and he also subsumed 'fulvescens' with tristis.
+Locations noted by Ticehurst (1938) of individuals with intermediate 'riphaeus' traits (deemed to be 'on passage', presumably because they were assumed to originate from the tristis / abietinus overlap zone) included the south coast of the Caspian and the Elborz Mountains in Iran.
+Chiffchaffs breeding in woodlands in NE Iran and Kopet Dagh in Turkmenistan are indeed greyer above, whiter below and deficient in yellow compared with typical abietinus but lack other features of tristis / 'fulvescens' (see main text).
+Their song is much like collybita / abietinus but their call is similar to tristis.
+They are now designated as menzbieri.
 At the time of Ticehurst's monograph (1938), menzbieri had only recently been described (Shestoperov 1937) and was not included (while caucasicus was not described (by Loskot) until 1991).
 As late as 1992, this confusion over menzbieri persisted, with BWP6 opting to include it within tristis but noting that 'it may belong to abietinus'.
-The precise appearance of menzbieri remains to be defined unequivocally.
-See <here> for examples of Chiffchaffs in the Elborz mountains of Iran and <below> for further comments on the calls and appearance of certain Chiffchaffs in the Middle East.]
+The precise appearance of menzbieri, the exact boundaries of its range (see Raković et al. 2019) and its appropriate taxonomy remain equivocal.
+See <here> for examples of Chiffchaffs in the Elborz mountains of Iran.